cfpb/proxy-methodology/2024-update/README.md

 the Block Group, Census Tract, and Zip Code level through the Census API.[<sup>11</sup>](#fn-11) This product uses the Census Bureau Data API but is not endorsed or certified by the Census Bureau.

-The updated demographic data is now available in this repository.
-Modified versions of the BISG proxy code, using the new 2020 demographic data, are also now available in this repository.
-These code files are written in the statistical software code Stata.
+The updated demographic data and modified versions of the BISG proxy code using the new 2020 demographic data are all now available in the 2024-update folder in this repository.
+The repository also continues to contain all of the previous code and data for users who would prefer to continue to generate proxies using the 2010 demographic data.

 Please direct all questions, comments, and suggestions to:
 CFPB_proxy_methodology_comments@cfpb.gov.